somewheve/somewheve/README.md

 ## It's hard to watch

-- 💬 ResearchDirection: QuantitativeTrading, TradingSystem, OrderFlow, RUST FFI
+- 💬 ResearchDirection:HFT and RUST

 If you have any question, please send [EMAIL](somewheve@gmail.com) to me.  ^_^